SleepyLGod/SleepyLGod.github.io/README.md

 # [SleepyLGod.github.io](https://sleepylgod.github.io/)
-🤫 This is my website using a Github Pages template named [academicpages.github.io](https://github.com/academicpages/academicpages.github.io).
+🤫 This is the front page of my website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.